The Simpsons season 22

-The twenty-second season of the American animated television series The Simpsons began airing on Fox on September 26, 2010 and ended on May 22, 2011.
-The Simpsons was renewed for at least two additional seasons during the twentieth season leading up to this season.
-The cast is currently signed through the 34th season (though the show almost got canceled in its 23rd season due to budget constraints).
-On November 11, 2010, the series was renewed for a 23rd season by Fox with 22 episodes.
+The twenty-second season of the American animated sitcom The Simpsons aired on Fox between September 26, 2010 and May 22, 2011.
+The series was renewed for two additional seasons during the twentieth season leading up to this season.
+The season was produced by Gracie Films and 20th Century Fox Television.
+On November 11, 2010, the series was renewed for a twenty-third season by Fox with 22 episodes.

+The season received positive reviews.
+It was nominated for three Primetime Emmy Awards.
+It was also nominated for three Writers Guild of America Awards and won one.